A. OVERVIEW OF REVENUE ESTIMATING RESPONSIBILITIES

 Any Member of Congress may request a revenue estimate for a tax proposal or solicit the Committee staff's help in crafting legislation.
-In 1986, the Joint Committee staff received 474 requests.
-By 2004, this figure had increased to 3,580.
-The largest number of requests to date, 7,786, was received in 2007.
-Since 2007, the number of requests has varied between approximately 6000 and 7000 requests.
+In 2005, the Joint Committee staff received 6,054 requests.
+In 2022, this figure was 2,328.
+The largest number of requests to date, 8,612, was received in 2013.
+Since 2013, the number of requests has varied between approximately 2,000 and 7,000 requests.
 While the majority of requests are for revenue estimates, the Joint Committee staff also receives requests for distributional, legal, and data analyses.
-All Requests are treated as confidential.
-Generally, a response to a request is released only to the Member making the request and the response remains confidential unless the Member decides to make the information public.
+All requests are treated as confidential.
+Responses to requests are provided only to the Member making the request and the response remains confidential unless the Member decides to make the information public.
+Further, the Joint Committee staff does not acknowledge whether or not a request has been received or provided.
 Confidentiality allows the Joint Committee staff to maintain its nonpartisan role in the legislative process.

 The starting point for a revenue estimate prepared by the Joint Committee staff is the Congressional Budget Office ("CBO") 10-year projection of Federal receipts, referred to as the "revenue baseline."
 The revenue baseline serves as the benchmark for measuring the effects of proposed tax law changes.
 The baseline assumes that present law remains unchanged during the 10-year budget period.
 Thus, the revenue baseline is an estimate of the Federal revenues that will be collected over the next 10 years in the absence of statutory changes.

-In providing conventional estimates, the Joint Committee staff assumes that a proposal will not change total income and therefore holds Gross National Product ("GNP") fixed.
-The use of fixed economic assumptions does not prevent the Joint Committee staff from taking into account possible shifts in economic activity across sectors or markets and/or changes in the timing of such activity in response to the proposed tax change, so long as GNP remains unaffected.
+In providing conventional estimates, the Joint Committee staff assumes that a proposal will not change total income; it therefore holds Gross National Product ("GNP") fixed.
+The use of fixed economic assumptions does not prevent the Joint Committee staff from including possible shifts in economic activity across sectors or markets and/or changes in the timing of such activity in response to the proposed tax change, so long as GNP remains unaffected.

-Although conventional revenue estimates are sometimes referred to as "static," Joint Committee staff revenue estimates take into account taxpayers' likely behavioral responses to proposed changes in tax law.
-Behavioral effects can be broadly characterized as shifts in the timing of transactions and income recognition, shifts between business sectors and entity form, shifts in portfolio holdings, shifts in consumption, and tax planning and avoidance strategies.
-See JCX-1-05 for a few specific examples that give a flavor for the issues the Joint Committee staff considers when accounting for behavioral effects in revenue estimates.
+Although conventional revenue estimates are sometimes referred to as "static," Joint Committee staff revenue estimates include taxpayers' likely behavioral responses to proposed changes in tax law.
+Behavioral effects can be broadly characterized as shifts in the timing of transactions and income recognition, shifts between business sectors and entity form, shifts in portfolio holdings, shifts in consumption, shifts in labor supply, and tax planning and avoidance strategies.
+See Revenue Estimating Process January 2023 and JCX-46-11 for a few specific examples that give a flavor for the issues the Joint Committee staff considers when accounting for behavioral effects in revenue estimates.

 The Joint Committee staff attorneys, accountants, and economists working as a team examine compliance, administration, and enforcement issues that could affect the timing or amounts of revenues collected as part of the process of understanding how a proposal would operate.
 When these issues are likely to be important to a proposal, the Joint Committee staff accounts for their effects in the revenue estimate.